 The following self-care steps and home treatments may relieve the symptoms of laryngitis, reduce the strain on your voice, and help the vocal cords to heal:

-- Rest your voice as much as possible – avoid talking.
+- Avoid talking and rest your voice as much as possible.
 If you have to talk, speak softly rather than whisper.
 Whispering strains your vocal cords more than normal speech

 - Breathe moist air – use a humidifier to moisten the air in the home or office and/or inhale steam from a bowl of hot water or a hot shower